thomas-heinlein/pomodoro/README.md

 ## Development notes

-The code was created with TDD without using any mocks (since the overuse of mocks is considered evil).
+The code was created with TDD without using any mocks (since the overuse of mocks is considered bad).
 The result is a considerably slow test suite due to the waiting time between interactions - however it is robust and covers all necessary use cases.